collectiveaccess/providence/README.md

 ### About CollectiveAccess 2.0

-This version of CollectiveAccess is compatible with PHP versions 7.4, 8.0, 8.1 and 8.2.
+This version of CollectiveAccess is compatible with PHP versions 8.2 and 8.3.
+It can be made to work with PHP versions as old as 7.4, but it is unsupported when used with pre 8.2 versions of PHP.

 ### What's New